Notice of Privacy Practices

 COMPLAINTS

-If you have any questions about this notice or any questions about our privacy practices, please call the Privacy Officer at (419) 335-2015.
+If you have any questions about this notice, please contact the Privacy Officer at (419) 335-2015.